- Visit Madrid's highlights, including the El Prado Museum and the Royal Palace

 Day 5: Train from Madrid to Seville - Flamenco & Tapas Experience

 After breakfast, a driver will transfer you to Madrid's railway station, where you'll board a train bound for Seville.
 It's a three-hour journey and upon arrival, another driver will transfer you to your hotel here the capital of Spain's Andalusia region.
-After checking in you'll have plenty of time to unpack and unwind before your big night out.
+After checking in you'll plenty of time to unpack and unwind before your big night out.

 Then it will be time.
 Either in a small group or private tour, you'll head to Seville's historic Old Town for an evening of delicious tapas and authentic flamenco, a musical style birthed right in Andalusia.